adam-zhang-lcps/papers/barbie-bungee-jump.typ

 + With the resulting value for energy, solve for the needed mass $m$ as shown in Equation 4.

+An example of using the materials tester is shown in
+@materials-tester-picture.

+#figure(
+    caption: [Using the Materials Tester],
+)[
+    #image("assets/barbie-bungee-jump/materials-tester-setup.png", width: 50%)
+] <materials-tester-picture>

 === Part 2
 + Using the leftover surgical tubing, measure out 2.5m using the tape measure, and indicate the exact length using tape.
 Ensure there is extra space on both